mwaverecycling/I2CPP/README.md

     io_exp.write_output_pin(0, true);
 }
 ```
-Include the library when you compile
+Include the library when you compile:
 ```bash
 g++ your_source.cpp -li2cpp
 ```

 ## Dependencies

-There are no runtime dependencies, but the project requires [CMake](https://cmake.org/download/) to build and [Doxygen](http://www.stack.nl/~dimitri/doxygen/download.html) for documentation
+There are no runtime dependencies, but the project requires [CMake](https://cmake.org/download/) to build and [Doxygen](http://www.stack.nl/~dimitri/doxygen/download.html) for documentation.

 ## Building and Installation